Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: Introduction and Notation

-where $n$ is the number of generators in $M$. \end{theorem} In the case of $Q_n$, we go further to explicitly determine the top cyclic factor. \begin{theorem} For $n \ge 2$, the largest cyclic factor $\Z / c_1(G)\Z \subseteq K(Q_n)$ satisfies
+where $n$ is the number of generators in $M$. \end{theorem} In the case of $Q_n$, we go further to explicitly determine the top cyclic factor. \begin{theorem} For $n \ge 2$, the largest cyclic factor $\Z / c_1(Q_n)\Z$ of $K(Q_n)$ satisfies

 \end{theorem} We then continue to determine the $2^\text{nd}$ through $(n-1)^\text{th}$ cyclic factors, and conjecture a formula for the $n^\text{th}$ factor (see \cref{thm:2ndtopcyclicQn} and \cref{conj:nthtopcyclicQn}).
-By applying our methods from \cref{section: boundCyclicFactorSection} in \cref{sectionsmallr}, we completely determine the sandpile group for $r = 2$ and for the generic case of $r = 3$.
-Finally, we conclude with some remaining conjectures about the structure of $K(G)$.
+Finally, we conclude with some remaining conjectures about the structure of $K(G)$ in Section~5.

+\begin{rem} \cref{dMnon-generic} was posed as a conjecture in an earlier version of this paper.
+Iga et al. proved partial results of the conjecture \cite{IKKY} (see the discussion at the end of \cref{section:2_rank} for more background) before the conjecture was solved in full generality in the current version. \end{rem}